shawnbradyrobinson/bc-c-19/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Credit
+Elements of the PWA implementation was inspired by instructor and student activities from throughout Week 19

 ## Deployed App Link
 - (https://shawn-robinson-challenge-19-b9c188ffe273.herokuapp.com/)